 ◘ Fig. F-40 Hoodia currorii flowering in front between white marble rocks (Witport Mountains, Namibia) (photo: Rafiqpoor).

 Perennial plants are only found in the Namib where the soil contains water at a depth of less than 1m.
 These water supplies come from good rain years.
 After the 140 mm of 1934, the desert was green and covered with flowers (◘ Fig. F-41a).
-These were mainly ephemerals, including especially many succulent mesembryanthemums (◘ Fig. F-41b).
+These were mainly ephemerals, including especially many succulent Mesembryanthemum-species and other Aizoaceae, Portulacaceae etc. (◘ Fig. F-41b).
 These stored so much water in the shoot that they still flowered and fruited the next year, although the root and the shoot base had already dried out (◘ Fig. F-42).
 In them, almost the entire supply of assimilates and of water is used to form the fruits and seeds (V. Willert et al. 1990).
 Many seedlings also grow from the perennial species in such years, their roots penetrating rapidly into the depths and reaching the lower soil layers that remain moist longer.
 However, they can only survive for the next decades where larger water reserves are stored in the soil.

 ◘ Fig. F-41 The flowering Namib Desert in Namaqualand in October 2008.
-The gently sloping slopes and the entire area is transformed into a sea of flowers of annual Asteraceae, Mesembryanthemaceae etc. after the first episodic rains.
-(Photos: Rafiqpoor).
+The gently sloping slopes and the entire area is transformed into a sea of flowers of annual Asteraceae, Mesembryanthemaceae etc. after the first episodic rains (see also Cowling et al. 1999) (photos: Rafiqpoor).

-◘ Fig. F-42 Mesembryanthemum cryptanthum in the Skeleton Coast near Möve Bay, Namib even after many months of drought with thick-fleshed leaves and fruits (photo: Breckle).
+◘ Fig. F-42 Mesembryanthemum cryptanthum in the Skeleton Coast near Möve Bay, Namib even after many months of drought with thick-fleshy leaves and fruits (photo: Breckle).

-After rare heavy rains, the water flows in wide, sand-filled channels, the riviers (wadis) to the sea, without reaching it.
+After rare heavy rains, the water flows in wide, sand-filled channels, the Riviers (wadis) to the sea, without reaching it.
 Rather, it seeps into depressions filled with alluvial soil and penetrates deep into the ground.
 Only the upper soil layers dry out to a depth of 1 m (less deep in sandy soil).
 Below that, the water persists for decades and can be exploited by deep-rooted plants.
 In the gullies, the sand is desalinated by the rainwater run-off; in the depressions, on the other hand, the salt is washed in.
 This results in two distinct sites - in the small and large erosion gullies with non-halophilic biogeocoenoses (Citrullus, Commiphora, Adenolobus and, where there is more groundwater, the shrubs Euclea, Parkinsonia and Acacia spp.), while on the wide flat depressions halophilic species settle.
 These are mainly Arthraerua (Amaranthaceae), Zygophyllum stapffii and Salsola species (Chenopodiaceae), with sand blown onto each plant from which it grows above.
 Low mounded dunes form, creating a typical Nebkha landscape (◘ Fig. F-43; ► Fig. F-11).
 It can be assumed that all the plants germinated in the same rainy year; they are also fairly equal in size and can last as long as the water supplies in the soil last; if no new rainy year comes for a long time, they slowly die and the dune sand is blown away.
 If, on the other hand, they receive good rain again in time, they continue to grow.

 ◘ Fig. F-43 Arthraerua leubnitzia-Nebkha (Amaranthaceae) in the Namib near Swakopmund (photo: M. Loris).

 For the survival of these plants, fog (caused by cold ocean currents) plays a major role; because in water-saturated air, the plants can assimilate CO2 without significant transpiration losses.
 Their water consumption is thus low.
-Arthraerua is now thought to be able to absorb fog moisture from the air with specially constructed, low-lying stomata at the end of capillary passages.
+Arthraerua is now thought to be able to absorb fog moisture from the air with specially constructed, low-lying stomata at the end of capillary passages (Loris 2004).